 Hope this helps you,

 PS – In almost every article, I mention some other training I’ve done for other owners.
 In a few months, right around the time of PPS in Orlando.
 I’ll be opening enrollment for the next Killer Marketing class.
 As you know I’m super picky who I work with and right now we’re interviewing for the “Early Bird” access.
 To date, we have 9 Owners who’ve made the cut and are in.
-If you’re looking to take your practice to the next level and build scientific marketing systems with me, then Killer Marketing may be your answer.
+If you’re looking to take your practice to the next level and build scientific marketing systems with me, then Direct Access Marketing Services & Courses may be your answer.

 There’s only one way to find out…